artifice-network/networking/README.md

-# RSA + AES based peer to peer networking
+# RSA + AES Based Peer to Peer Networking

-### Purpose
+## Purpose

-the purpose of this network is to provide secured AES asymetric implementation that uses RSA to implement the asymetric nature of this projects encryption.
+The purpose of this network is to provide secured AES asymmetric implementation that uses RNA to implement the asymmetric nature of this project's encryption.

-## divergence from classic TLS
+## Divergence From Classic TLS

-this crate aims to prevent man in the middle attacks by encrypting pre-shared keys that are sent in each packet. by doing this, even if a hacker has a public key, they will be unable to feed false information that could cause a crash to either of the peers. in this way each peer can mantain knowledge of the other in both directions, which allows for a more decentralized approach than draditional TLS.
+This crate aims to prevent man in the middle attacks by encrypting pre-shared keys that are sent in each packet.
+By doing this, even if a hacker has a public key, they will be unable to feed false information that could cause a crash to either of the peers. in this way each peer can maintain knowledge of the other in both directions, which allows for a more decentralized approach than traditional TLS.

-## Version details
+## Version Details

-this version comes with an SLLP (Secure Low Latency Protocol) implementation. this protocol created for the purpose of this project is a semi-connection enabled protocol based on udp.
+This version refactors the async side of the crate in order to allows for Async Trait implementations.
+This is implemented through the AsyncDataStream, AsyncSend, AsyncRecv, and AsyncNetworkHost traits.
+This version also adds the HashDatabase struct, that is a wrapper around HashMap, for the purposes of writing and reading to disk.

-## implementation of SLLP
+## Implementation of SLLP

-the SLLP implementation in this project, ensures a psudo connection that is private between two peers, by authenticating encrypted pre-shared keys.
+The SLLP implementation in this project ensures a pseudo connection that is private between two peers, by authenticating encrypted pre-shared keys. it is done for the sake of transfering large amounts of data quickly when precision is not needed.

-## future implementations
+## Future Implementations
 <ul>
-<li>proper SLLp error handiling to notifiy a stream when connection has been terminated. </li>
+<li>proper SLLP error handling to notify a stream when connection has been terminated.</li>
-<li>data order tracking, for SLLP</li>
+<li>data order tracking, for SLLP.</li>
-<li>in place encrpytion and decryption for increased efficiency.</li>
-<li>data transfer rates exceeding 65535 bytes, by sending multiple blocks of data broken into packets of length 65535 for Tcp implementations.</li>
+<li>data transfer rates exceeding 65535 bytes, by sending multiple blocks of data broken into packets of length 65535 for TCP implementations. </li>
+<li>Increase in packet types, currently only has raw data, and administrative packet types see protocol.</li>
 </ul>

 ## Example usage

+### Database usage

 ```rust
 use networking::database::HashDatabase;